Dashhou/Dashhou/README.md

 - 👋 Hi, I’m @Dashhou
-- 👀 I’m interested in developpment web
+- 👀 I’m interested in web developpment
-- 🌱 I’m currently learning HTML - CSS
+- 🌱 I’m currently learning HTML - CSS - Javascript
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking forward to begin an apprenticeship
-- 📫 How to reach me quentin.lam@hotmail.com
+- 📫 Reach me ➜ quentin.lam@hotmail.com

 <!---
 Dashhou/Dashhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.